-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Apache Cassandra in Ubuntu 14.04 server.
+I will show you the step-by-step installation of Apache Cassandra in the Ubuntu 14.04 server.

 Install Apache Cassandra on Ubuntu 14.04